 And, occasionally, you might ask more than you want and have somebody buy it straight-up – that’s extra profit for you.
 I’ve seen this happen more than I’d ever guess.

-Knowing how to price your auction can help you not only get a better bang for your buck, but also eliminate disappointment of bad sales.
+Knowing how to price your auction can help you not only get a better bang for your buck but also eliminate the disappointment of bad sales.

 Be sure to come back next time as we look at how to price your cards appropriately.
 Now go grab your cards, hop on eBay, and start getting the MOST out of each listing.
 And don’t forget to check out the rest of our eBay Guide articles!

 More guides for selling sports cards on eBay

 Follow Cardlines.com for all our guides on the best way to sell sports cards on ebay.
 Here are some of our favorites that we think you will enjoy and profit from selling your cards.

 - eBay Listings Guide #1- How To Title Your Listings